sunn02/documentation/content/applications/sales/crm/track_leads/lead_scoring.rst

 When an opportunity moves to the next stage, its probability of success automatically increases according to the predictive lead scoring algorithm.

+.. _lead_scoring/configuration:

 Configuration
 -------------

-Predictive lead scoring is always active in Odoo *CRM*.
+Predictive lead scoring is always active in Odoo **CRM**.
 However, the variables used to calculate the probability of success can be customized in the settings.

-To customize the variables used by predictive lead scoring, go to :menuselection:`CRM --> Configuration --> Settings`.
+To customize the variables used by predictive lead scoring, go to :menuselection:`CRM app --> Configuration --> Settings`.
 Under :guilabel:`Predictive Lead Scoring`, click on the :guilabel:`Update Probabilities` button.